The Woodlands Corporate Governance Attorneys

 Some of the typical duties we provide while ensuring that our clients are always in compliance with Texas rules concerning corporate governance:

-- Review governance documents - Analyze articles of incorporation, bylaws, shareholder agreements, and board resolutions that underpin governance framework.
+- Review governance documents - Analyze articles of incorporation, bylaws, shareholder agreements, and board resolutions that underpin the governance framework.
 Recommend amendments as needed.

 - Counsel on board composition - Advise on structuring the board with a mix of internal and independent directors.
 Guidance on board leadership roles.